EddyVerbruggen/Toast-PhoneGap-Plugin/README.md

 Android: Copy `Toast.java` to `platforms/android/src/nl/xservices/plugins` (create the folders)

-### PhoneGap Build (pending approval!)
+### PhoneGap Build

-Toast will soon work with PhoneGap build too, but only with PhoneGap 3.0 and up.
+Toast works with PhoneGap build too, but only with PhoneGap 3.0 and up.

 Just add the following xml to your `config.xml` to always use the latest version of this plugin:
 ```xml